-The annual Victoria Secret Fashion Show was filmed and will be airing in just a few weeks.
+Did you know that the annual Victoria Secret Fashion Show is airing in just a few weeks.
 What comes to mind when you hear about the VS Fashion Show?
 Do you feel empowered?
-Or are you left with an uneasy and anxious feeling that you aren’t good enough because you don’t look like the Angels?
+Do you feel uneasy and anxious?
+That you aren’t good enough because you don’t look like the Angels?

 I admit that I do like to watch the fashion show every year.
 I think the lingerie is stunning and I think the women are absolutely beautiful.
 The thing that I enjoy the most about the show is the segments of the Angels bonding.
 I think that’s why I probably enjoy it more than if they didn’t have that.
 However, I recognize that VS and the show have their major flaws.